- Comfortable ride

 The current-generation Taurus was launched as a 2010 model and was updated for 2013.
 Those updates included new styling for the front and rear of the car, along with a host of changes that improved driving dynamics and boosted fuel efficiency.
 There have been only minor changes since then.

 Ford Taurus performance

 Three engines are available, all with a 6-speed automatic transmission.
-The most fuel-efficient engine is the turbocharged 2.0-liter four-cylinder rated at 240 horsepower.
+The most fuel-efficient engine is the turbocharged 2.0-liter 4-cylinder rated at 240 horsepower.
 The more common engine, however, is the 290-hp 3.5-liter V-6.
 Front-wheel drive is standard, all-wheel drive is optional with the V-6 on Taurus SEL and Limited trim levels.
-The four is a bit lean on power if you're carrying more than one or two passengers; the V-6 isn't as refined as it could be, but its acceleration is more than ample.
+The inline-4 is a bit lean on power if you're carrying more than one or two passengers; the V-6 isn't as refined as it could be, but its acceleration is more than ample.

 The Taurus still comports itself well, for a vehicle that essentially dates back to the mid-2000s.
 Recent ride and handling improvements make the suspension more progressive and reduce harshness over bumps.
 The electric power steering is precise, and provides more direct feedback than systems from many other automakers.
 Its brakes have a reassuring bite.
 Where the Taurus falls down is in its feel: it's a heavy car, and its road manners reflect the extra weight it's carrying, versus cars like Ford's own Fusion.

 The Taurus SHO is powered by the highest-output engine, a 365-hp, 3.5-liter turbocharged V-6, and it comes with all-wheel drive.
 The SHO is not a car that engages as viscerally with the driver as a true sports sedan, but it is capable in corners with its tauter suspension and feels calm even when pushed.